divijwadhawan/DisasterResponsePipeline/README.md

 2. Step 2 is to build and save the model which can be done this way - python train_classifier.py ../data/DisasterResponse.db classifier.pkl

+Please note that runtime is approximately 40 minutes due to finding best parameters using GridSearch.

 3. Step 3 is to execute run.py flask app -

 Open a new terminal window.
 You should already be in the workspace folder, but if not, then use terminal commands to navigate inside the folder with the run.py file.